A guide to buying laptops & desktops

 Q:How much RAM do I need?

-A:You should probably consider 2GB RAM a minimum for graphics applications.
-The more you have the better but there is a limit.
-It's not worth having more than 4GB RAM because Windows cannot use it unless you are using a 64bit version of the operating system.
-Most versions of Windows are 32bit although this is changing.
+A:You should probably consider 4GB RAM a minimum for graphics applications.
+The more you have the better but there is a limit if you are using a 32 bit version of Windows.
+It's not worth having more than 4GB RAM unless you are using a 64bit version of the operating system.
+Most new PCs are now sold with a 64 bit version of Windows but do check.

 Q:Is all RAM the same?